Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 The Sanda 723 is marketed as a shockproof watch, ideal for extreme environments.
 It, supposedly, can handle altitudes of 8000 meters, a temperature as low as -60 degrees Celsius, and pressure between 300 and 1100 millibars.
 I did not test these claims.

 Stated water resistance is 30 meters.
-The manufacture notes this watch can be used in the shower—providing water is not hot—and in the swimming pool.
+The manufacturer notes this watch can be used in the shower—providing water is not hot—and in the swimming pool.
 Buttons should not be pressed during these activities.
 This, however, is a ten-dollar watch.
-I would not advice putting these claims to the test.
+I would not advise putting these claims to the test.

-The plastic case appears to be reasonably sturdy and the pushbuttons do not protrude enough to snag.
-This watch’s strap is composed of polyurethane resin, a form of synthetic rubber which resists abrasions and will not easily tear.
+The plastic case appears to be reasonably sturdy, and the pushbuttons do not protrude enough to snag.
+This watch’s strap is composed of polyurethane resin, a form of synthetic rubber that resists abrasions and will not easily tear.
 Direct sunlight will shorten its lifespan so, if you consistently work outside all day, you might consider another type of watchband.

 Aside from poorly applied paint, the Sanda 723 is well constructed.
 All functions perform satisfactorily, and the timepiece keeps accurate time.
 The watchband is very sturdy, although I did find the wedge, designed to prevent the strap from accidentally falling from my wrist, made removal more difficult than necessary.

 Watches are styled to attract specific segments of the population.
 In this particular case, Sanda stressed the appearance of strength and durability.
 In the following survey, I am attempting to discover what designs appeal to potential purchasers.
-This information is useful because it helps me choose watches to review which are of interest to my readers.
+This information is useful because it helps me choose watches to review that are of interest to my readers.
 Please take the time to fill in the poll.